mrrogercampbell/intro-to-react-lesson/README.md

 ### Create React App
 `Create React App` is a standalone tool that generates and runs a new `React` project utilizing `npm` or `yarn` with just a couple of commands.

 Having trouble remembering how to use `create-react-app`?
-Also a quick overview can be found below:
+Heres a quick guide to creating a new `React` project:
 1. Open your terminal
 2. Transverse to the directory you would like to create your `React` project inside of.
    - ie: `cd ~/code-differently/projects/`